phanthetue2309/Django-Intern/README.md

 # Django-Intern

 Overview
 A view is a “type” of Web page in your Django application that generally serves a specific function and has a specific template.
-For example, in a blog application, you might have the following views:
+The following views of this project is :

 Blog homepage – displays the latest few entries. <br>
 Entry “detail” page – permalink page for a single entry. <br>